For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Cultural heritage has a fundamental impact on daily life, giving deeper meaning to the ordinary, providing a greater sense of temporality, and contributing to the existence of (sub)groups and individual identities.
+Cultural heritage shapes daily life, giving deeper meaning to the ordinary, providing a sense of temporality, and contributing to the existence of (sub) groups and individual identities.

 Cultural Heritage and Identity at the Faculty of Humanities